libra/website/docs/my-first-transaction.md

 ## Submit a Transaction

-Before we submit a transaction to transfer Libra from Alice's account to Bob's account, we will query the sequence number of each account.
+Before we submit a transaction to transfer Libra from Alice’s account to Bob’s account, we will query the sequence number of each account.
 This will help us understand how executing a transaction changes the sequence number of each account.

-### Query Sequence Number
+### Query the Accounts’ Sequence Numbers

 ```bash
 libra% query sequence 0